Someone-Alive/HACSwift/README.md

-# HAC-Swift-API
+# HAC-Swift

 An Swift class for interacting with Home Access Center (HAC).
-This API
+This class is not affileated with PowerSchool in anyway.